Why should I buy a watch and or Jewelry from Zeidman's?

 Does the watch come with a box?

 Since we sell our watches at a deep discount to retail, our mark up is limited.
 Most customers are also looking for the best price possible on their luxury watch purchases.
 As a result, they do not want to spend additional money on boxes, since boxes present an additional cost.
-For example, the standard Rolex box costs $170 extra and the extra large box is $370.

 Do watches come with papers?